 MEA/MFT Annual Conference

-MSUB will share the model of the STEM Educator Workshop/Summer Camp Model for Extended Studies children during the 2014 MEA/MFT Annual Conference.
+MSUB will share the model of the STEM Educator Workshop/Summer Camp Model for Extended Studies children during the 2014 and 2015 MEA/MFT Annual Conferences.